 These characteristics - the crimson colour, white flesh, and vinous flavour (which fades in storage) - are invariably apparent in its numerous offspring, making this one of the easiest apple styles to identify in taste tests.
 Indeed McIntosh appears to have very strong genes because its offspring are invariably crimson-colored with bright white flesh, regardless of the nature of the other parent.
 As a result, telling the offspring apart is a not that easy - the distinctive Mac flavor tends to cut across the characteristics of the other parent.
 (The one exception is Sunrise, an excellent apple in its own right, but with a very different flavor and a more obvious visual similarity to its other parent, Golden Delicious).

 Here is an interesting photo showing several of the McIntosh family together:

 Left to right: Fameuse, McIntosh, Cortland, Liberty, Lobo, Spartan, Sunrise.

 McIntosh remains very popular in the north-eastern USA, and across the border in Ontario and Quebec.
 However it is probably fair to say that most of its offspring are actually better apples in one way or another.
-They all exhibit "that" flavor, often better than Mac itself, as well as offering other attributes such as being easier to grow or storing better.
+They invariably exhibit "that" flavor, often better than the Mac itself, as well as offering other attributes such as being easier to grow or storing better.
 However for many Mac enthusiasts only the original will do.